swapneelsinghthakuri/bmi_calc/README.md

 ## Usage

 Follow the on-screen prompts to enter your weight and height.
 The program will then calculate your BMI and categorize it into different weight categories.

-## Contributing

-If you'd like to contribute to this project, please follow these guidelines:

-1. Fork the repository.
-2. Create a new branch (`git checkout -b feature/your-feature-name`).
-3. Commit your changes (`git commit -m 'Add some feature'`).
-4. Push to the branch (`git push origin feature/your-feature-name`).
-5. Open a pull request.